Canon D60 vs T2i

 Studio photographers will appreciate that the Canon D60 (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D60 and the T2i have been discontinued, but can regularly be found used on eBay.
+Both the D60 and the T2i have been discontinued, but can regularly be found used on ebay.
 The D60 was replaced by the Canon 10D, while the T2i was followed by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the D60 and T2i can be found, respectively, in the Canon D60 Manual (free pdf) or the online Canon T2i Manual.

 So what is the bottom line?
 Is the Canon D60 better than the Canon T2i or vice versa?
 The listing below highlights the relative strengths of the two models.